Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 There are additional principles and actions that HO caseworkers must consider and undertake when a report of DA is received from a woman who is not accommodated at the time by the HO, but is eligible for asylum support.
 The statutory test used to determine destitution for s95 and s4 remains the same (see Factsheet 5).

-For women with active asylum claims:
+For women with active asylum claims (independently or as a dependant):

-- Recognition that if a woman’s continued occupation of accommodation will lead to a risk of DA, that accommodation is not adequate, and the woman will normally be eligible for HO funded accommodation under pending any further enquiries regarding s95 eligibility.
+- Recognition that if a woman’s continued occupation of a private accommodation will lead to a risk of DA, that accommodation is not adequate, and the woman will normally be eligible for HO funded accommodation under pending any further enquiries regarding s95 eligibility.
 This can be through provision of a refuge.

 - A woman should be believed at the point of disclosure and corroborating evidence of DA should not be required for support purposes.

-- Recognition that once it has been established that the woman is an asylum- seeker and therefore potentially eligible for s95 support, it will usually be unnecessary to make detailed enquiries to establish destitution or require a full application for s95 support at the initial stage.
+- Recognition that once it has been established that the woman is an asylum-seeker and therefore potentially eligible for s95 support, it will usually be unnecessary to make detailed enquiries to establish destitution or require a full application for s95 support at the initial stage.

 - Under no circumstances should a woman be required to provide evidence of destitution at the initial stage following a disclosure.
 This can be provided at a later stage.